1. Skin effect

 2-effective coil of inductor

-By using the notch effect of the magnet, we can expel the high-frequency current to the outer surface of the ring inductor, which can improve the heating efficiency of the inner hole surface.
-The effective coil of the inductor, the magnet and the current distribution are shown in Fig. 8.
+By utilizing the slot effect of the magnetic core, we can drive the high-frequency current to the outer surface of the circular inductor, thereby improving the heating efficiency of the inner surface of the through hole.
+The effective turns of the inductor, the magnetic core, and the current distribution are shown in Figure 8.